Amokric/Norovirus-spec/design/high_structure.md

 # SPC-model

-The main goal of the model is to generate the students and network so that the model can run and output the report.
+The main goal of the model is to generate the students, the network of the students, connecting them to their seatmates, groups and friends, so that the model can run and output the report.

+- [[.init]]: Initialise the required model parameters.

-- [[.generate_students]]: There shall be a function which generates the students for the model.
+### [[.generate_students]]: generation of the students
+The students for the model shall be generated.
 The setup for this is will require to assign the parameters for the students.
-- [[.generate_sick_student]]: There will be a function to generate the "initial" sick student.
+All the students will be "Healthy", except for the random "Sick" student.

+### [[.generate_sick_student]]: generation of random sick student

+To run the simulation and for the model to do what it supposed to, which is spreading infection, an "initial" sick student will be randomly generated to start the infection spread.

+### [[.network]]: generation of the student network
+The generation of the student network wil allow for all the connections to be made, within the classroom and outside the classroom.

+Evaluating chances of infection:

+- Neighbours:
+The probabiltiy of getting infected is 10%.

+- Friend: The probabiltiy of getting infected is 12%.

+When the students are in their classroom doing group work or at lunch, the chances of them being infected shall be evaluated.

 # SPC-network